Diseases & Conditions > Breast Reconstruction

 Women may choose to undergo breast reconstructive surgery after removal of their breasts due to breast cancer.
 There are two main options: breast implants, using silicone shells filled with silicone gel or saline, or autologous reconstruction, using your fat and tissue to shape a new breast.

-The American Cancer Society estimates that 192,370 women were diagnosed with invasive breast cancer in 2009.
+The American Cancer Society estimates that 232,340 women will be diagnosed with invasive breast cancer in 2013.
 Although many will be able to have breast conserving surgery, also known as lumpectomy, many will need or prefer a mastectomy, or complete removal of the breast.

-Some women need this procedure because their cancer cannot be completely removed with a lumpectomy.
+Some women will choose to have a mastectomy because their cancer cannot be completely removed with a lumpectomy.
 Others prefer it, fearing a recurrence or hoping to avoid the weeks of radiation often required after a lumpectomy.

 Additionally, hundreds of other women at very high risk of breast cancer will undergo a prophylactic mastectomy, or removal of their breasts to prevent breast cancer.